Hedda Gabler - Chamber Opera Act IV

 36. Quartet: Hedda, Mrs Elvsted, Tesman, Judge Brack

 HEDDA.
 Well?
 Are you getting on, George, eh?
 TESMAN.
 Heaven knows, dear.
 In any case it will be the work of months.
 HEDDA.
 Fancy that!
 Doesn't it seem strange to you, Thea?
 Here you are sitting with Tesman, just as you used to sit with Eilert Lövborg?
 MRS. ELVSTED.
-Ah, if I could only inspire your husband the same way!
+Ah, if I could only inspire your husband in the same way!
 HEDDA.
 Oh, that will come too–in time.
 Is there nothing I can do to help you two?
 TESMAN.
 No, nothing in the world.
 I trust to you to keep Hedda company, my dear Brack.
 BRACK.
 With the very greatest of pleasure.
 HEDDA.
 Thanks.
 But I am tired this evening.
 I will go in and lie down a little on the sofa.
 [HEDDA goes into the inner room (taking the case covered with music papers) and partly draws the curtains.
 After a short pause, suddenly a wild dance on the piano is heard.]
 MRS. ELVSTED.
 [Starts from her chair] Oh, what is that!
 TESMAN.
 Why, my dearest Hedda, don't play dance-music to-night!
 Just think of Aunt Rina, and of Eilert too!
 HEDDA.
 [Through the gap in the curtains] And of Aunt Julia.
 And all the rest of them!
 After this, I will be quiet.
 TESMAN.
 It's not good for her to see us at this distressing work.
 I'll tell you what, Mrs. Elvsted, you shall take the empty room at Aunt Julia's, and then I will come over in the evenings, and we can sit and work there, eh?
 HEDDA.
 I hear what you are saying, Tesman.
-But how am I to get through the evenings out here?
+But how am I to get through the evenings here?
 TESMAN.
 Oh, I daresay Judge Brack will be so kind as to look in now and then, even though I am out.
 BRACK.
 Every blessed evening, with all the pleasure in life, Mrs. Tesman!
 We shall get on capitally together, we two!
 HEDDA.
 Yes, don't you flatter yourself we will, Judge Brack?
 Now that you are the cock of the roost!
 [A shot is heard] TESMAN.
 Oh, now she is playing with those pistols again.
-[Rushes into the inner room, followed by MRS ELVSTED, finds HEDDA lifeless on the sofa, and shrieks to BRACK in drawing room.]
+[Rushes into the inner room, followed by MRS ELVSTED, finds HEDDA lifeless on the sofa, and shrieks back to BRACK in the drawing room.]
 Shot herself!
 Shot herself in the temple!
 Fancy that!
 BRACK [Half-fainting in the armchair].
 Good God! –people don't do such things!
 [Lights out immediately on final chord]

 [End]